 Questions about the flexible spending account should be directed to HealthEquity, who is our FSA administrator, at 1-866-346-5800.
 You can also manage your FSA online via My HealthEquity.

 Regardless of which health plan an employee is enrolled in at the time of retirement, the funds in the HSA are theirs to keep for future eligible expenses.
 All questions regarding using HSA money after retirement should be directed to.
 Health Equity at (866) 346-5800.

 You may choose to keep the same plan in which you are currently enrolled into retirement, or you have the ability to switch plans at the time you retire.
 If you are Medicare eligible at the time you retire, you will need to enroll in Medicare Parts A & B and then be enrolled in the University's Medicare plan, Highmark Freedom Blue PPO.

 Each October, retirees receive updates on rate or coverage changes through mailings to your home address, or you can visit the retiree section of the Employee Benefits website.
 It is important to keep your contact information with the University updated to ensure that you are receiving all mailings regarding important updates.

 Will I be able to get my flu shot at University-sponsored faculty/staff flu vaccine clinics after retirement?

-Once retired, your annual flu shot is covered through the medical plan by Highmark Blue Shield, rather than through the University-sponsored faculty/staff clinics.
+Once retired, your annual flu shot is covered through the medical plan, rather than through the University-sponsored faculty/staff clinics.
 You should schedule your flu shot with your personal physician.

 How do I update my address, marital/family status, and beneficiary designation with Penn State after retirement?

 Contact the Employee Benefits office for any of these events.
 Address updates made with our office will also transfer to any applicable insurance carriers.
 Please notify other necessary University offices directly to ensure that they have updated information.